Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * Unknowns:
     * how to count newlines, or bytes of a file.

+### Sort
+* write a function that, when given a list of files, sorts them in lexical order.
+* A good solution will be able to take command line arguments, sort the files given in lexical order, and close the file.
+* Knowns:
+    * open a file,
+    * search for a pattern
+* unknowns:
+    * pythons built in sorting algorithms.
 ## Phase 1: Design
 *(30% of your effort)*